learn-co-curriculum/navigating-curriculum-on-learn-ide/README.md

 in-browser coding challenges.

-Once you've completed a README, you should click the "I'm Done" button on the right.
-The "Next Lesson" button will light up, allowing you to proceed.
+Once you've completed a README, you should click the "I'm Done" button on the
+right:

 ![Readme not done](https://curriculum-content.s3.amazonaws.com/intro-to-learn/readmeUndone.png)

+When clicked, 'Started Reading' will change to 'Completed', and the "Next Lesson" button will light up, allowing you to proceed:

 ![Readme done](https://curriculum-content.s3.amazonaws.com/intro-to-learn/readmeDone.png)